Home Air Filters 101

 Although it’s easy to install your filter and forget it exists, never forget to change it out as it's a vital component of furnace maintenance.
 A clogged filter will not only reduce airflow but will be ineffective for capturing more particles.

-Remember, the frequency of air filter replacement depends on how much dust, pet dander, and overall particulate there is in your home but, in general, you'll need to replace them every month for fiberglass filters and every 90 days for pleated ones.
+Remember, the frequency of air filter replacement depends on how much dust, pet dander, and overall particulate there is in your home.
+In general, you'll need to replace them every month for fiberglass filters and every 90 days for pleated ones, and we can help with our filter subscription program.

 Now that you know the basics of how furnace and ac air filters work, it’s time to learn how to choose the right one for your home.